petermr/docanalysis/README.md

             removefalse: removes sentences with zero matches with dictionary phrases and sentences with no Named-Entities recognized
             create_csv: creates .csv output in CORPUS_PATH.
             csv_name:Default csv file name is `entities.csv`
             labels_to_get: SpaCy recognizes Named-Entites and labels them.
 You can choose for lables you are interested by providing it as a list.
-For all available labels, check out the Architecture section.
+For all available labels, check out the Tools Used section.
 ```
 ## How to run?
 The entry point to run the package is `demo.py`.